Cephalowat/PSFalcon/README.md

 @{query_time=<int>; pagination=; powered_by=<string>; trace_id=<string>}    @{...}
 ```

+The members of the response object can be referenced to retrieve specific data. `$PSObject.meta`
-`$PSObject.meta` contains information about the request itself.
+contains information about the request itself:

 ```powershell
 PS> $HostIds = Get-CsHostId